WS26: IEA Bioenergy eWorkshop – Contribution of sustainable biomass and bioenergy in INDUSTRY TRANSITIONS towards a circular economy

 Part 2: Biomass in energy intensive industries – steel & cement sectors

-This session will consider opportunities of biomass in larger, energy intensive industries.
+This session considered the opportunities of biomass in larger, energy intensive industries.
 Examples are energy provision in cement industries, or provision of sustainable carbon sources in steel industries.
 There are also options to capture CO2 in these industries and convert them into fuel or products.

 Daniela Thrän, DBFZ/UFZ (Germany); Paul Bennett, SCION (New Zealand)